A Common Mistake in Japanese: ki o tsukete

 When they leave school after class, the teachers say to their pupils 気をつけてお帰り.
 You can translate the phrase as “make sure you get home safely”.

-In formal Japanese, the expression’s structure is slighly longer:
+In formal Japanese, the expression’s structure is slightly longer:

 A: Well, I must be going.